Enjoy this throwback post from July 2014, one of the most popular Zilliant blogs to date. Read Barrett's updated thoughts on willingness to pay.

 So, how do most B2B companies go about measuring WTP?
 I was recently chatting on this exact topic.
 Some of my peers were considering conducting customer surveys to determine WTP.
 As one colleague correctly pointed out, it’s all about using the right tool for the right job.
 True, but in the context of B2B, it’s unlikely that surveys will suffice.

 When it comes to WTP, why ask a customer what they believe they will do when you have a rich dataset of what they do sitting right there in your transaction data?
-This data shows you different WTP under a myriad of circumstances.
+This data from price optimization software shows you different WTP under a myriad of circumstances.
 We've found this source of intelligence to be ubiquitous, cheap, and always up-to-date, and algorithmic models are easily capable of extracting pricing signals which can drive a price optimization model.
 Surveys could never determine the WTP in, say, the B2B company I spoke with last week who has roughly 243,000 unique price segments.
 Nor could surveys update those WTPs weekly as we're doing with our algorithmic models.

 All methods and models are approximations, or put another way, each has inherent statistical noise.
 While I don't claim that predictive pricing models based on transaction data are perfect, they are much better than survey alternatives which might be biased, are usually expensive to collect, and produce results which become stale very quickly.

 Even survey methods are much better than cost-plus or gut-feel!
 So, look at where you are and envision where you want to be, then act…